Confusion in park over recycled tickets

 Another 3,800 “reclaimed” tickets reserved for the Olympic family were put on sale on Monday night over 30 sessions and about 15 sports, and all had been snapped up by Tuesday morning, the spokeswoman added.

 An IOC spokesman said: “We are looking into how we distribute our tickets to our national Olympic committees.
-I can’t talk about what the policy will be but our audit commission is looking into it, there will be a report some time after the Games.”
-(Additional reporting by Avril Ormsby and Ian Ransom, editing by Mark Trevelyan)
+I can’t talk about what the policy will be but our audit commission is looking into it, there will be a report some time after the Games.” ($1 = 0.6382 British pounds)

+Additional reporting by Avril Ormsby and Ian Ransom, editing by Mark Trevelyan